calvinvette/gpu-cluster-acceptance/README.md

 	3. Progressively heavier tests — storage, networking, NCCL, NVLink, then multi-node scale-out.
 	4. Full distributed model training — only run after all infrastructure checks pass.

-This ensures we don’t waste expensive cluster time on nodes that will fail under load.
+This ensures we don’t waste expensive engineer time or cluster time on nodes that will fail under load.

+Please note that this repo is an initial launch and will be migrated to the NextGen HomeLabML project soon.

 ## Quick start
 ```bash